reneuir/reneuir-code/sigir24/post-hoc-notebooks/README.md

-# Post-Hoc Usage of Submissions to ReNeuIR (under review)
+# Post-Hoc Analysis of Systems and their Telemetry within the ReNeuIr 2024 Shared Task

 This directory will contain jupyter notebooks analyzing/evaluating submitted systems.